EsakkiRaja-M/Efficient-Print-Queue-Management-System-with-Prioritization-and-Streamlit-GUI/README.md

 <h2 id="acknowledgments">Acknowledgments</h2>

-<p>We would like to thank the contributors, mentors, and all those who supported the development of this project.
+<p>We would like to thank the contributors, team members, and all those who supported the development of this project.
 Special thanks to the open-source community for the tools and libraries that made this project possible.</p>